 A new pattern has emerged: in all three cases performance is lower in the out-of-sample for strategies developed with adjusted data.

-It may be seen that the DIA strategy developed with unadjusted data outperforms SPY buy and hold in the out-of-sample by a significance margin.
+The DIA strategy developed with unadjusted data outperforms SPY buy and hold in the out-of-sample by a significance margin.
 This is despite the long out-of-sample period.
 The out-of-sample performance of the strategy for DIA based on unadjusted data is about three times higher than that obtained in Amibroker.
 This large deviation can be attributed to the differences in backtesting on daily and one-minute data and may be a random result.

 Can we draw any general conclusions from the above study?
 Of course not.
 The intention was to show that in some cases strategies developed with adjusted data are inferior to those developed with unadjusted data and this is the important result.
 Quants must keep this in mind and test various options for their markets under consideration.
 Although dividend adjusted data are known to introduce drift, their use may result in better strategies in some cases depending objectives and structure of signals.
 In the case of DLPAL, it appears that for some markets, split-adjusted but not dividend-adjusted data are a better choice.
 Careful analysis may help in making the right choice between the two types of data series.

 If you have any questions or comments, happy to connect on Twitter: @priceactionlab

 Disclaimer: No part of the analysis in this blog constitutes a trade recommendation.
 The past performance of any trading system or methodology is not necessarily indicative of future results.
 Read the full disclaimer here.